 However, the social housing tower blocks built to replace the worst of the slums soon became less than desirable places to live.

-Leith becomes part of Edinburgh
+When did Leith become part of Edinburgh?

 Finally in 1920 it became part of Scotland’s capital city.
 It was a union unpopular with many Leithers.